run-time/sugarsugar/README.md

 Needless to say, I was sad when that service was taken down a few years ago. 😢

 I missed it so much that I decided to build my own webservice and my own Amazon skill.
-That's how SugarSugar was born -- an open-source way of running and hosting everything myself and it's all in this repo.
+That's how SugarSugar was born — an open-source way of running and hosting everything so it is accessible to all my devices.
+I put all my code in this repo for other diabetic developers to use in their own ways.

 I am in-range and happy now. 😊